 Digging deeper on that, I found the idea that Harry needed a girl at all to be pretty staid.
 I’m not talking about making Harry gay (an idea so thoroughly explored by fan-ficcers that I feel no need to do so here) but rather making him asexual.
 Harry doesn’t need to ‘get the girl’ to be the Hero.
 In fact, being the Hero has absolutely nothing to do with getting the girl.
 They’re unrelated variables.
 Would it have been worth exploring that?
 I think so.

 I hate it when authors say what they’d have done differently.
 Not because authors aren’t allowed to have regrets — they are.
 Because every time the author says they’d have changed this or that, it forces me to re-examine the narrative as it exists in my head, and so often writers are unaware that their ‘fix’ would actually ruin a series.

 Wise authors leave a finished work alone.
 Fiddling is what made George Lucas so hated.
 If you want to fiddle, start another story.
 You’re allowed all the redrafts you want until it gets published.
 Remember, writing is for you — publishing is for the readership.
 Saying you’d change a treasured work is putting yourself above readers — pure selfishness.

-I think I’ve said what I want to say.
-I leave you with this overplayed Colbert Report clip:
+I think that wraps up all the checkboxes of the formula, so I leave you with this overplayed Colbert Report clip: